First Home Savings Account (FHSA)

 What is the contribution limit?

 • The lifetime limit on contributions to a FHSA is $40,000, with an annual contribution limit of $8,000.
 The annual contribution limit applies to contributions made within a particular calendar year.
+Deposits can only be made by the owner of the contract.

 • You can claim an income tax deduction for contributions made in a particular taxation year.
 Unlike RSPs, contributions made within the first 60 days of a given calendar year are not attributable to the previous tax year.